wp-plugins/quiz-tool-lite/readme.txt

 3. The question pots page
 4. Editing response options
 5. Creating a quiz from question pots
+6. Quiz Boundary example

 == Changelog ==

+= 2.2 =
+* Added Grade Boundaries functionality so you can display feedback to users based on their score
+* Can now customise the images shown (tick and cross) shown when answers are correct or not
+* View detailed feedback on each users submitted answers for each quiz.
+Retains full version of their submitted answers for each attempt
+* New shortcode parameters for tick cross options and feedback messages
+* BUG FIX - single question embed now works with bootstrap based themes.
+Thanks to Gregor (humanbodylab) and brenthays for the help with this

 = 2.1.2 =
 * Fix to remove redundant date picker code that broke some jquery functions